scala/scala/07-classes-and-objects.md

 Note that the linearization of a class refines the inheritance
 relation: if $C$ is a subclass of $D$, then $C$ precedes $D$ in any linearization where both $C$ and $D$ occur.
-\ref{def:lin} also satisfies the property that a linearization of a class always contains the linearization of its direct superclass as a suffix.
+[Linearization](#definition-linearization) also satisfies the property that a linearization of a class always contains the linearization of its direct superclass as a suffix.

 For instance, the linearization of `StringIterator` is

 ```
 { StringIterator, AbsIterator, AnyRef, Any }